 The purpose of this Notice is to let you know that there has been a class and collective action settlement in the lawsuit pending in the United States District Court, Western District of Tennessee, entitled Fitzgerald, et al v.
 P.L.
 Marketing, Inc., No. 2:17-cv-02251 (the "Lawsuit").
-You are receiving this Notice because although you did not file a Consent to opt-in to this lawsuit during the prior notice process, you may still be eligible to receive a payment from the portion dedicated to settlement of claims by Kentucky and Ohio class members who did not previously join the lawsuit.
-As part of the overall \$1,575,000 gross settlement for the claims of the collective action members who joined the case and the Kentucky and Ohio class actions covering those individuals who worked as salary-paid Set Team Members or Reset Team Members ("STMs") during the applicable time periods (for Kentucky, from August 18, 2012 through December 4, 2016; for Ohio, from August 18, 2015 through December 4, 2016), you are eligible to be paid your pro rata share if you timely follow the proper procedures defined in this Notice.
+You are receiving this Notice because you filed a Consent to opt-in to this lawsuit during the prior notice process (making you a "FLSA Collective member"), and you are therefore eligible to receive a payment from the portions dedicated to settlement of federal Fair Labor Standards Act ("FLSA") claims and, as applicable, Kentucky and Ohio state wage laws.
+As part of the overall \$1,575,000 gross settlement for the federal FLSA claims of the collective action members who joined the case, and the Kentucky and Ohio class actions covering those individuals who worked as salary-paid Set Team Members or Reset Team Members ("STMs") during the applicable time periods (for Kentucky, from August 18, 2012 through December 4, 2016; for Ohio, from August 18, 2015 through December 4, 2016), you are eligible to be paid your pro rata share if you timely follow the proper procedures defined in this Notice.